osscameroon/jobsika/README.md

 #### Frontend

-To run the frontend you should jump to the ./frontend folder using the command cd ./frontend
+To run the frontend you should jump to the ./frontend folder using the command cd ./frontend and run the following command:

-First install the frontend's dependencies:

-`npm install` or
-`yarn install`

-Then build the frontend app:

-`npm run build` or
-`yarn run build`

-And then run the app:

-`npm run start` or
+`npm run dev` or
-`yarn run start`
+`yarn dev`

 Now that the application is running, you can access it through http://localhost:3000/